-It’s almost time to start a new Self-Journal.
+It’s almost time to start a new journal.
 Last week I spent a few hours looking through my current one and making lists.
 Insights, things that have gone really well, all the things I’m grateful for.

 I realised the thing I’m most thankful for is the habit of gratitude.

 I can help you:Stop catching everything that's going

 Sail through your menopause

 AM I RIGHT FOR YOU?

 When you want to get yourself sorted out you know you'll need regular treatment for a while.